Skip to main content

 • Former director of advanced engineering and systems integration for a Tier-1 automotive electronic systems supplier as it developed new products including forward-looking radar, solid-state YAW sensors, advanced airbag electronics, heads-up displays, infrared-based night vision, and telematics systems

-• As a research scientist at General Motors, participated in R&D targeted at bulk, thick-, and thin-film devices to sense key internal combustion engine operating parameters such as temperature, humidity, fuel flow, and oxygen partial pressure
+• As a research scientist at a major automotive manufacturer, participated in R&D targeted at bulk, thick-, and thin-film devices to sense key internal combustion engine operating parameters such as temperature, humidity, fuel flow, and oxygen partial pressure

 • Named inventor on three issued U.S. patents relating to exhaust gas oxygen sensor technology